stefanostsolos/history-storage/README.md

    cd build
    ```

-3. Run CMake and build the project (you may need to use different commands for building depending on your working environment/):
+3. Run CMake and build the project (you may need to use different commands for building depending on your working environment):
    ```
    cmake ..
    make